 Bankruptcy For Limited Liability Companies, or, LLC Bankruptcy

 An LLC is like a partnership in the relationship between the members and owners of the business.
 In most cases, a member’s interest in an LLC can not voluntarily or involuntarily transfer without the permission of each business member.
 This prevents an outsider from becoming an LLC member who participates in the management of the business unless everyone agrees.
 Additionally, outside creditors cannot force their way in and become a member.

 Judgment creditors of an LLC member can only ask the court for a charging order.
 That charging order then transfers all the member’s distributions from the LLC operations to the creditor.
 Then, if the other members decide not to distribute profits from the company, the creditor has no recovery.

-However, the Florida Supreme Court authorized the FTC as a judgment creditor, to force the sale of assets if an LLC when the LLC was a single member LLC.
-Since a bankruptcy trustee has all the rights of a judgment creditor as well as other powers granted by the bankruptcy code, a single member LLC offers very little protection to a bankrupt member.
+However, the Florida Supreme Court authorizes the FTC as a judgment creditor, to force the sale of assets when it is a single-member LLC.
+Since a bankruptcy trustee has the rights of a judgment creditor and other power granted by the bankruptcy code, a single-member LLC offers very little protection to a bankrupt member.

 However, when the LLC has no real assets or liquidity this is not a problem for the LLC or its members.
 More often than not there is no real equity in the assets of most LLC corporations that have ongoing operations.
 But the crafty debtor that only seeks to shield his assets by transferring them to a single-member LLC with no business purpose other than shielding the assets, won’t be able to protect those assets.

 If you need help with your bankruptcy, you are in the right place.
 Contact my office right away to start the conversation.
 Nick C. Thompson, Attorney: 502-625-0905